-Whooping cough is an infectious bacterial disease that causes coughing, choking and difficulty breathing.
+Whooping cough is an infectious disease that causes coughing, choking and difficulty breathing.
 The bacteria are easily spread by coughing and sneezing.
 Complications can be serious, including pneumonia and seizures.
-Immunisation with the pertussis vaccine is the best way to protect against whooping cough.
+Vaccination with the pertussis vaccine is the best way to protect yourself or your child against whooping cough.
 It also reduces the number of people in the community who can pass on the bacteria.

-- Anyone can get whooping cough, but it causes the most severe, sometimes life-threatening, symptoms in babies, young children and elderly people.
+- Anyone can get whooping cough, but it causes the most severe, sometimes life-threatening, symptoms in babies, young children and older adults.

-- If you think your child has whooping cough or if you have concerns about your child's health, call your doctor or practice nurse.
+- If you think your child has whooping cough or if you are worried about your child's health, call your doctor or practice nurse.
 You can also free phone Healthline 0800 611 116.

 Whooping cough NZKidsHealth, NZ